Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 Saber Dervish – Prickle Pear

 My normal slime count per pen is 10.
 However, I found it impossible to keep 10 dervish slimes fed.
-For a long time, I did not receive a single plort from my dervish largos because they sent them flying into the air before the plort collector could suck them up.
-So I have only 6 of them, and they are overall much happier.
+For a long time, I didn’t receive a single plort from my dervish largos because they sent them flying into the air before the plort collector could suck them up.
+So I have only 6 of them, and they are much happier.
 Even so, I have them in the most secluded part of the Overgrowth in case someone throws a tantrum.

 boomRad